HISTORY OF LANGLEY SECONDARY

 - Our Students for Change Group work in our feeder schools each year promoting anti-bullying and making connections with the younger students in the LSS Family of Schools.

-- Unique Programs/Courses at LSS (not offered at more than 1 other high school in the district): Baseball Academy, Softball Academy, Hockey Academy, Intensive Fine Arts Program, Piping/Plumbing Dual Credit Post Secondary Program, Musical Theatre, AVID Program, Kwantlen Xcel Program, Trades I and Trades II Intensive, Japanese, Italian, Dance, Dragon boating and Wrestling.
+- Unique Programs/Courses at LSS (not offered at more than 1 other high school in the district): Baseball Academy, Softball Academy, Intensive Fine Arts Program, Piping/Plumbing Dual Credit Post Secondary Program, Musical Theatre, AVID Program, Kwantlen Xcel Program, Trades I and Trades II Intensive, Japanese, Italian, and Dance.